-Admissions Policy 2026-27
+Admissions Policy - Infants 2026-2027

-Empower Trust schools are academies and therefore an admission authority which allows the Trust Board and governing bodies to determine our own school admissions policy.
+Empower Trust schools are academies and therefore an admission authority which allows the Trust Board and Governing Bodies to determine our own school admissions policy.
+Please refer to the individual Admissions Policy on the school website for further clarification.